aidenybai/million/README.md

 Million.js takes heavy inspiration from the following projects:

 - [`blockdom`](https://github.com/ged-odoo/blockdom) ([Géry Debongnie](https://github.com/ged-odoo))
-  Thank you to Géry pioneering the concept of "blocks" in the virtual DOM.
+  Thank you to Géry for pioneering the concept of "blocks" in the virtual DOM.
 Many parts of the Million.js codebase either directly or indirectly derive from his work.
 - [`voby`](https://github.com/vobyjs/voby) ([Fabio Spampinato](https://github.com/fabiospampinato))
   The Million.js "template" concept is derived from Voby's `template()` API.
 - [Hack the Wave](https://hackthewave.com) ([Melinda Chang](https://github.com/melindachang)) for their homepage.